czrpb/networkanalysis/learning/na101-basics/learn.md

 - by way of Example and Discussion
 - in the Real World
-- Defined
+- defined
-- Deconstructed
+- deconstructed
-  - centrality
+  - Centrality
-- Synthesized
+- synthesized
-  - density
+  - Density
   -